ruleslabs/periphery/README.md

 ## Credits

-These contracts are inspired by [argentlabs/argent-contracts-starknet](https://github.com/argentlabs/argent-contracts-starknet)
+The account contract is inspired by [argentlabs/argent-contracts-starknet](https://github.com/argentlabs/argent-contracts-starknet)